Our Leadership Team

 • Jonathan Carmona (he/him/el) is a DEI executive practitioner with 15 years of designing operations, capabilities, and strategies to solve complex problems and drive progress along every stage of the employee lifecycle.
 As one of few openly LGBTQ+ Latino leaders in the field, he has dedicated his life’s work to addressing systemic inequities, uplifting historically marginalized communities, and enabling organizational change across a wide spread of sectors including academic institutions, startups, healthcare, technology, and environmental.
 Jonathan is celebrating three years at Patagonia Inc's as Director, Global Justice & Belonging.

-Juana Chavez
+Juana V. Chavez

 Jessica Smith